Dionysos on a Ship

 Western theater developed into its formal form in ancient Greece.
 The patron deity of theater in Greek culture was Dionysos.

 J.R.R.
 Tolkien, C.S.
-Lewis and other Christian writers observed numerous myths contained themes and symbols of Christianity long before the arrival of Jesus Christ.
-Tolkien and Lewis shared a love for myth, story and fairy tale, and believed them to be, in Lewis’ words, "a real though unfocused gleam of divine truth falling on human imagination."
-"Dying God" myths abounded in many cultures and they believed that Jesus Christ was the historic and literal fulfillment of these myths.
+Lewis, and other Christian writers observed numerous myths contained themes and symbols of Christianity long before the arrival of Jesus Christ.
+Tolkien and Lewis shared a love for myth, story, and fairy tale, and believed them to be, in Lewis’ words, "a real though unfocused gleam of divine truth falling on human imagination."
+‘Dying god’ myths abounded in many cultures and they believed that Jesus Christ was the historic and literal fulfillment of these myths.
 Their discussions of these myths were pivotal to Lewis’ conversion.
 As C.S.
-Lewis later commented in God in the Dock, “We must not be nervous about ‘parallels’ and ‘pagan Christs’: they ought to be there—it would be a stumbling block if they weren’t.”
-Missionary Don Richardson called such allusions to Christ “redemptive analogies” and found them in traditions, folklore and stories in cultures all over the world.
-While pagan Dionysian rites and Christianity obviously differ, Dionysos was such a "Dying God" myth referred to by Tolkien and Lewis
+Lewis later wrote in an essay in God in the Dock, “We must not be nervous about ‘parallels’ and ‘pagan Christs’: they ought to be there—it would be a stumbling block if they weren’t.”
+A pagan picture of Christ points to a need and desire for Christ as well as a premonition of Christ.
+Missionary Don Richardson (author of Eternity in Their Hearts) found such pagan allusions to Christ in traditions, folklore, and stories in cultures all over the world.
+Dionysos was such an allusion and ‘dying god’ myth referred to by Tolkien and Lewis.

-- He was associated with grapevines, ivy and evergreen (Dionysos carried a thyrsus which is a staff wrapped in ivy with a pine cone on top.)
-Grapevines and ivy are noted for their seemingly miraculous powers of growth and prolific regeneration, symbolizing the indestructibility of life.
-Evergreen is known for its appearance of life and greenness even in harsh, winter months (and continues to be used as a Christmas symbol of everlasting life.)
+- He was associated with grapevines, ivy, and evergreen (Dionysos carried a thyrsus which is a staff wrapped in ivy with a pine cone on top.)
+Grapevines and ivy are known for their seemingly miraculous powers of growth and prolific regeneration, symbolizing the indestructibility of life.
+Evergreen is known for its appearance of life and greenness even in harsh winter months (and continues to be used as a Christmas symbol of everlasting life.)